 That’s why we’re writing a blog about some of the most-asked questions related to data and privacy, without the legal jargon.
 So, here’s a quick list about what information we collect from you, how we use it and protect it — in a clear language that anyone can understand.

-We ask you to share a bunch of things from basic information like name, phone number and email address to details like your date of birth or unique identification number.
-However, be assured that none of these details is collected without a purpose.
-While your name, phone number and email address are needed to provide good customer service (like notifying you about your visits and results), the date of birth or identification number is a requirement needed to identify you as a person before taking your blood sample.
-Similarly, we need your sex and age as these biological factors might have a direct effect on your health results.
+We ask you to share your basic information like name, phone number and email address to details like your date of birth or unique identification number.
+However, we assure that none of these details is collected without a purpose.
+While your name, phone number and email address are needed to provide good customer service (like notifying you about your visits and results), the date of birth or identification number is a regulatory requirement needed to identify you as a person before taking your blood sample.
+Similarly, we need your sex and age as these biological factors might directly affect your health results.

-Be assured that all the personal data we collect is handled and processed according to the EU GDPR (General Data Protection Regulation) as well as in compliance with all the relevant Finnish healthcare laws and regulations.
+Be assured that all the personal data we collect is handled and processed according to the EU GDPR (General Data Protection Regulation) and is in compliance with all the relevant Finnish healthcare laws and regulations.

 We never sell your health data or other personal data.
 Also, we do not give your health data to third parties, unless you give us your written consent, or the law requires us to share that information.
-When using external service providers to manage our information systems (such as our appointment booking system), we have strong data processing agreements with all of them, ensuring the confidentiality of the data.
+When using external service providers to manage our information systems (such as our appointment booking system), we have strong data processing agreements, ensuring the data's confidentiality.
 Also, such service providers have the right to process your data only to the extent necessary to provide the service.